FrancisCrickInstitute/network_invsync/README.md

 *network_invsync.py* uses an ISE API request to get a list of Network Devices.
 It also uses NORNIR to get a list of Network Devices configured in the YAML Inventory.
 A Python DIFF operations is used to compare the lists and post the differences to Slack.

+NOTE: ISE must be configured with a valid ERS Operator Account.

 ## Usage
 ```